 Heathcote School and Science College is aware of the issue of bullying, now known as Peer on Peer abuse.
 We take incidences very seriously and treat them with confidentiality where possible.
 We acknowledge that many young people have fears and perceptions of bullying which require addressing.
 Staff are kept fully informed of bullying incidents or concerns.
 If you are aware of any bullying issues inside or outside of school, click the button on the right to report it to us.

 Here at Heathcote School we are dedicated to improving people's awareness on how to keep safe online.

 Cyberbullying is a form of bullying which uses technology against the victim.
-This can occur via a mobile phone, through social media or even while video gaming, and young people who are victimised in this way can be absolutely devastated by the consequences.
+This often occurs via mobile phone usage, through social media or even whilst video gaming, and young people who are victimised in this way can be absolutely devastated by the consequences.
 However, there are steps that can be taken to protect a child from cyberbullying, help them deal with the effects and to prevent the bullying from continuing.

 Young people who bully other children online need not be bigger or stronger than their victim physically and their activities can be quite low-key and difficult to spot.
 It is an unfortunate fact that a great many children have engaged in cyberbullying in some way or have been a victim of it – or in many cases have simply been a bystander.
 Parents and carers should be watchful for signs of cyberbullying in their children, be they victim or perpetrator.